 And if we scroll once more, we'll find the daily history.

 In which we can see how we have behaved during the last week.
 The horizontal dotted line is the one that marks your daily goal, the one you set yourself.

 Google Fit also allows you to take a spot sample of your pulse, if your watch allows it.
 In this case, the Motorola Moto 360 does incorporate the sensor, so you will be able to do so.

 It takes a few seconds to take the measurement.
 Unlike any sports watch, it does not monitor the pulse continuously, but only stores the pulse at a specific time.
 At least it keeps a record of the last 10 data obtained, with date and time.

 Of course, as our watch is constantly connected via Bluetooth to the Smartphone, all this data will be synchronized with the Google Fit application that you must also have installed on the mobile.
 And if we have any other application synchronized with Google Fit (for example, Strava), the information regarding these exercises performed will also be shown here.

 We have access to the same history that we found in the clock, but in a wider screen and with more detail of the activity performed.

-Touching any day we will be able to see the information in a wider way and know which application "brought" that information (in this case I have used Runtastic as a bridge for some activities synchronized to Garmin Connect, which does not have export to Google Fit yet).
+Touching on any day 1TP10We can see the information more broadly and know which application "has brought" that information (in this case I used Runtastic as a bridge for some activities synchronized to Garmin Connect, which does not yet have export to Google Fit).

 Moto Body is Motorola's own application installed on the Moto 360.
 And you might think (with good reason), why are there two applications on the clock that do the same thing?
 Well, I wouldn't know the answer, because they do almost the same thing.
 They analyse the daily activity and show it to you in steps and distance.
 But there is some subtle difference between the two.
 For example, Moto Body currently does not synchronise data with the phone or a web platform, so we can only consult the data through the clock.
 And while in Google Fit you can set your daily goals, in Moto Body you cannot.